A Review of Evolutionary Multi-objective Clustering Approaches: A General Architecture of Evolutionary Multi-objective Clustering

-Regarding the Pareto-based approaches, NPGA - Niched Pareto Genetic Algorithm~\cite{Horn1994} is designed along with the natural analogy of evolution of distinct species exploiting different niches or resources in the environment, in which the main strategy rely on the tournament selection among a population’s individuals and Pareto dominance.
-The PESA-II - Pareto Envelop-based Selection Algorithm version 2~\cite{Corne2000} is an elitist method, where the diversity mechanism is cell-based density.
+The most traditional category of multi-objective algorithms is \textbf{Pareto-based}, where the solutions are evaluated and compared by considering the Pareto dominance.
+For example, the NPGA - Niched Pareto Genetic Algorithm~\cite{Horn1994} is designed along with the natural analogy of the evolution of distinct species exploiting different niches or resources in the environment, in which the main strategy relies on tournament selection among a population's individuals and Pareto dominance.
+The PESA-II - Pareto Envelop-based Selection Algorithm version 2~\cite{Corne2000} is an elitist method (the selection considers the best one or more solutions, called the elites, in each generation, which are inserted into the next), where the diversity mechanism is cell-based density.
 The NSGA-II - Non-dominated Sorting Genetic Algorithm version II~\cite{Deb2002} is an elitism method that employs a ranking based on non-domination sorting associated with crowding distance.
-The SPEA-2 - Strength Pareto Evolutionary Algorithm version 2~\cite{Zitzler2001} also is an elitism method that applies the concept of the strength of dominators as a fitness assignment, employing a density based on the $k$th nearest neighbor to preserve the diversity.
-In particular, Dutta et al.~\cite{dutta2012data, dutta2012simultaneous, dutta2019automatic} consider a specific MOEA that uses the Pareto-based selection and an intermediate population to build the next generation.
-Besides the solutions on the front, for every odd generation or if for any generation the previous generation does not produce Pareto solutions greater than 2, then the population is created by the initialization procedure.
-This introduces new chromosomes in the population and induces diversity in the population.
+The SPEA-2 - Strength Pareto Evolutionary Algorithm version 2~\cite{Zitzler2001} is also an elitism method that applies the concept of the strength of dominators as a fitness assignment, employing a density based on the $k$th nearest neighbor to preserve the diversity.